Design Overview

 Interior Design

-Durable, natural materials will extend from the exterior to the interior of the school, providing warm welcoming spaces that are clean and modern, to support learning, creativity and community use both inside and outside.
+Durable, natural materials will flow from the exterior into the interior of the school, creating warm and welcoming spaces that are both clean and modern.
+These environments will reflect the identity of the school and foster a sense of pride, creativity, and community, supporting learning both inside and outside the classroom.

 Main Floor